 As essential parts of our ecosystem, bumblebees can survive in harsh climates where other insects cannot.
-Bumblebees can generate heat by shivering their flight muscles, which helps them to warm up before the sun rises.
+Bumblebees can generate heat by shivering their flight muscles, which helps them warm up before the sun rises.
 Moreover, the pattern of bands on bumblebees indicates the species.
 These bumblebee facts are just two of many, and we will discuss them all in this article.

 When bumblebees pollinate flowers, they shake their wings quickly, causing pollen to burst out for the bees to gather.

 Additionally, each colony has a queen, her workers, and drones.
-These bees communicate through tactile signals and pheromones; their language of touch and scent that keeps the community functioning smoothly.
+These bees communicate through tactile signals and pheromones; their language of touch and scent keeps the community functioning smoothly.

 Despite their plump bodies and tiny wings, bumblebees can zoom around at impressive speeds.
 Additionally, their specialized tongue allows them to sip nectar from flowers that other bees cannot reach.